Thailand's Royal Coronation: What Bangkok travelers need to know

 Gathering at Sanam Luang

-Though much of the royal coronation will happen behind closed doors at Bangkok's famed Grand Palace, it will be televised/live-streamed and there are a variety of opportunities for the public to take part in the celebrations.
+Though much of the royal coronation will happen behind closed doors at Bangkok's famed Grand Palace, it will be televised/live-streamed, and there are a variety of opportunities for the public to take part in the celebrations.

-For many Thais, this will be their first chance to experience a coronation in their lifetimes.
-King Rama IX took the throne in 1950 and was the world's longest-reigning monarch prior to his 2016 passing.
+For many Thais, this will be their first chance to experience a coronation.
+King Rama IX took the throne in 1950 and was the world's longest-reigning monarch prior to his 2016 death.

 Thousands are expected to gather at Sanam Luang, a historic field adjacent to the Grand Palace, over the May 4-6 coronation period.